-Without paying tied into a contract, a prepaid plan could be suitable for someone who travels a lot, or even for use at a holiday home.
+Without being tied into a contract, a prepaid plan could be suitable for someone who travels a lot, or even for use at a holiday home.

 Are there any bundled extras with Compass?

 For $3.95 a month, Compass will take care of the upkeep and maintenance of your wires and cabling.

 - Flexible payments.
 With Compass, you can choose to pay for your broadband weekly or monthly, or opt for the daily prepaid option.

 - Terms to suit.
 Sign up for a 12- or 24-month contract, or if you’d prefer more flexibility, no-term contracts are also available.